jasonbland/streams-client/README.md

 streams-client
 ============

-This is a Twitch clone using React and Redux which allows for creating accounts and creating, editing, and deleting video streams.
+This is a simple Twitch clone using React and Redux which allows for creating accounts and creating, editing, and deleting video streams.

 ## Features